-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.

-Filed by the Registrant ý

-Filed by a Party other than the Registrant o

-Check the appropriate box:

-o Preliminary Proxy Statement

-- o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- ý Definitive Proxy Statement

-- o Definitive Additional Materials

-- o Soliciting Material under §240.14a-12

-(Name of Registrant as Specified In Its Charter)

-'''

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-'''

-Payment of Filing Fee (Check the appropriate box):

-- ý No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

-o Fee paid previously with preliminary materials.

-- o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-- (1) Amount Previously Paid:

-- (2) Form, Schedule or Registration Statement No.:

-- (3) Filing Party:

-- (4) Date Filed:
+Che ck the appropriate box: 0 Preli minary Proxy Statement 0 Con fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defi nitive Proxy Statement 0 Defi nitive Additional Materials 0 Solid citing Material under §240.14a-12 CLEAN ENERGY FUELS CORP.
+(Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment c of Filing Fee (Check the appropriate box): \boxtimes No f ee required.
+0 Fee (1) computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Fee l paid previously with preliminary materials.
+0 offse of Filing Fee (Check the appropriate box): fee required. e computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: Aggregate number of securities to which transaction applies: Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): Proposed maximum aggregate value of transaction: Total fee paid: e paid previously with preliminary materials. eck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the setting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule of the date of its filing.
+Amount Previously Paid: Form, Schedule or Registration Statement No.: Filing Party: (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-3020 Old Ranch Parkway, Suite 400

-Seal Beach, CA 90740
+3020 Old Ranch Parkway, Suite 400 Seal Beach, CA 90740